Overview

 - puffin-bench: performance testbench for the

-fuzzer (external tooling; not part to thepuffin
+puffinfuzzer (external tooling; not part to thepuffincrate), see benchmarks.

 Setup